South India: Slow Beauty in Kerala

 Day 03 Morning yoga & emerald mountains

 Begin your day with a private yoga session.
 This ancient physical, mental and spiritual practice originated in India over 5,000 years ago.
-Feeling zen but energised, you’ll leave city life behind and set off for the terraced tea hills of Munnar.
+Feeling zen but energized, you’ll leave city life behind and set off for the terraced tea hills of Munnar.
 South India’s largest tea-producing region was a favourite summer resort of the British colonial government, its elevated climate providing relief from the heat of the plains.
 The journey here is incredibly scenic, winding through the emerald-green hills of the Western Ghats, dotted with waterfalls and sparkling lakes.
 High up in the mist-clad mountains, your beautiful hotel awaits.
 After checking in, you’ll have the rest of the evening to relax.

 Day 04 Tea picking with a view

 Rise at dawn to admire the highlands glowing with sunrise through the morning mists.
 You’ll start the day with a bike ride along the relatively flat road leading to the Letchmi Tea Estate.
 This is one of the most picturesque plantations in Munnar and the landscape as you cycle is a visual treat.
-Passing through the village, you’ll see everyday life playing out, with domestic animals on the side of the road, neatly lined homes of plantation workers and vibrantly coloured temples.
+Passing through the village, you’ll see everyday life playing out, with domestic animals on the side of the road, neatly lined homes of plantation workers and vibrantly colored temples.
 After breakfast, you’ll travel by minibus to the Lockhart Estate, a tea plantation dating back to 1879.
 Here, you’ll follow a trail out to where the tea pickers are working, join them in picking the leaves before learning how the leaves are weighed and processed.
 To round off your visit, you’ll visit the home of one of the pickers and enjoy a special tea tasting before a relaxing evening back at the resort.

 Day 05 Aromatic spices & ancient martial arts